orenavidan/orenavidan.github.io/README.md

 ## Project Background and Summary

-The program goes through 33 CSV files, all stored on the cloud, and each has 100K inspections of 3 fiels - first name, last name, and city.
+The program goes through 33 CSV files, each has 100K inspections of 3 fiels - first name, last name, and city.
+The program's goal is to create a list of lists, that each combination of field+value, will recive a list of the files it appeares in.

-The program uses MapReduce to efficiently and effectively create a list that for each combination of field+value, shows the names of the files the combination appears in.
+The program uses MapReduce method, together with Lithops and IBM Cloud, to efficiently and effectively solve the problem.

-For example, if Haifa and Hamburg are cities in the database, the results would look like the following:
+For example, if Haifa and Hamburg are two cities appearing in the database, the results would look like the following:

 ```
 [['city_Haifa' 'myCSV15.csv, myCSV6.csv, myCSV8.csv, myCSV9.csv, myCSV11.csv, myCSV12.csv, myCSV17.csv, myCSV10.csv, myCSV5.csv, myCSV7.csv, myCSV18.csv, myCSV2.csv, myCSV4.csv']